Business Resource Center

 Michigan’s Department of Licensing and Regulatory Affairs (LARA) maintains a website that allows entrepreneurs to search for business name availability.

-Michigan Economic Development Corporation’s “Start Up and Guidance Website offers resources and tools to aid in the startup and operations of businesses in Michigan.
+Michigan Economic Development Corporation’s Business Assistance offers resources and tools to aid in the startup and operations of businesses in Michigan.
 The website provides business planning and financing tips, and its secure online service allows a business owner to register a business and apply for licenses and permits essential for running the business.

 Michigan State Business License Search provides an alphabetical listing of businesses in Michigan that require state licensing.
 Visit this website to find out if a new venture requires a license.